Skip to Main Content

 • Satisfy N.Y.S.
 Immunization Requirements

-• Successfully Complete the Guttman Bridge Program
+• Complete the Guttman Bridge Program (incoming first year students only

 Accept Offer Of Admission

-To secure your enrollment, students who received offer of admissions to Guttman Community College must complete the following three steps:
+To secure your enrollment, students who received offer of admissions to Guttman Community College must complete the following steps:

-1. Accept Offer of Admissions by logging in to your CUNY Login Page navigating the Admissions Section in your Student Center and clicking on “I Accept Offer” for Guttman Community College.
+1. Accept offer of admissions by logging in to your CUNY Login Page navigating the admissions section in your student center and clicking on “I Accept Offer” for Guttman Community College.

 2. Check if you have received an automatic commitment deposit waiver on the webpage immediately after you accepted the offer.
 If not, submit a $100.00 non‐refundable commitment deposit.